HackBulgaria/System-C-1/TasksForCourseApply/1-dijkstra-with-structures.md

  *The input should will be*:
 - N M - number of nodes and number connections
 - n1 n2 w - M lines of node1 and node2 numbers and the weight of the connection
+- a b - on the M+1-st line, vertices a and b whose shortest path you should find, -1 if there is no path

 **The grading will include mostly code reviewing - write good code.**